Important Coronavirus Information

-Benedictine Living Community-Owatonna is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services (CMS) and as needed to symptomatic residents and employees.
+Benedictine Living Community-Owatonna is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services (CMS) and as needed to residents and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will update our hotline – 507-446-4940 – if our testing identifies any new positive cases.

 We continue to monitor all our residents and staff for signs and symptoms of the virus.
 Because the health and wellness of our residents and associates is our priority, we have implemented all recommended measures to prevent the spread of this virus on our campus.
 We are also in close communication with our local and state health officials to ensure we are taking all appropriate steps.

 Infection Control Measures

 Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), CMS, and our state and local health departments.
 Because we have taken this situation very seriously, our campus has:

 - Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.